DoubaCorp/AssignmentCloud/README.md

       - EXPOSE 80
       - CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "80"]

-    Here are a screen of our model as a container:
+    Here are screens of our model as a container:

     ![](images/dev45.PNG)